atomix/atomix.github.io/atomix/docs/configuration.md

 ## Server Configuration

-Aside from the `server.address`, server configuration is generally the same across all replicas and servers.
+Aside from `server.address`, server configuration is generally the same across all replicas and servers.

 |Name|Default|Description|
 |---|---|---|